 For students who have serious allergies to peanuts or other nut products, we provide a "nut free" table in the cafeteria.
 It is the child's responsibility to select this table for lunch.
 Please do not send unshelled nuts to school with your child.
 As nuts are removed from the shell, they may release material in the air that could trigger an allergic reaction.

 ACCIDENT INSURANCE

 Special Student Accident Insurance may be purchased by parents for students attending Downingtown Area Schools.
-Details of this policy are available on the district's website under parents, district forms & information, student accident insurance.
+Details of this policy are sent home at the beginning of each school year.

 ENTRY AND REGISTRATION FOR SCHOOL

 ADMISSION TO KINDERGARTEN